-As you may be vomiting and have diarrhea, it is important to regularly replenish water in your body.
-Aim for 3 liters a day, though if you feel thirsty you should drink more.
+As you may be vomiting and have diarrhoea, it is important to regularly replenish water in your body.
+Aim for 3 litres a day, though if you feel thirsty you should drink more.
 Adding electrolytes can help.

-You can take over the counter medicines for the stomach aches, pains, and diarrhea that come with withdrawal.
+You can take over-the-counter medicines for the stomach aches, pains, and diarrhoea that come with withdrawal.
 You should not take prescription medicines that are not prescribed to you.
 If you feel like you are unable to get through withdrawal without medication, you should attend a hospital or a rehab.

 You might not want to eat when you are in withdrawal, but it is important to munch a little food to keep your energy levels up.
 If you can, eat small meals often.
 Eating regularly helps to keep your blood sugar levels stable and gives your body and mind the sustenance it needs to start repairing.

-Having someone around you while you first stop drinking alcohol makes a big difference.
+Having someone around you when you first stop drinking alcohol makes a big difference.
 Ideally, someone who is able to get you food/water/etc when you are too weak to.

 If this is not possible, make plans to have someone you can call to offer you moral support and encourage you to keep going.